Goob-Station/docs/src/en/community/admin/goob-station-admin-policy.md

 - Players who violate rules surrounding admin-helps should, at a minimum, be warned and noted for the round.
   - This applies even if the issue is valid and you choose to investigate the report; do not enable rude players to mistreat other admins, even if you can take it
   - Particularly egregious violations of player ticket conduct should be met with escalating bans based on how many times in the past this has been an issue.
-- Admins who are not in Stealth should be prepared to drop what they're doing and accept tickets immediately.
+- Admins who do not want to handle a specific ahelp should seek another admin to deal with it.
-  - If you are playing in the round and did not de-admin, this means you are duty-bound to go SSD at a moment's notice, regardless of what may be happening in front of you.
-  - Admins dodging admin-helps immediately after they have been submitted may be subject to disciplinary action unless a replacement admin is sought.
 - Admins should notify players who have sent an admin-help when their issue is being investigated.
-- Players are not entitled to know the outcome of any individual ticket, and admins are not required to share the outcome.
+  - Players are not entitled to know the outcome of any individual admin-help, and admins are not required to share the outcome.
   - Players should not be informed of punishments not issued to them.
-- You may remove all of a player's antag rep if they ahelp asking about it, as they are likely antag rep farming.

 - Do not intercept another admin's admin-help without asking them first.
 If you need to correct them or change their ruling, use the admin chat or PM the working admin instead.
 - If an admin-help becomes too complex or another issue prevents you from resolving it, inform the other admins through the admin chat and provide the username of the player admin-helping.
-- If there are open tickets at the end of the round, you may delay the round.
-The delay should be as short as possible, up to 10 minutes.
-If you are unable to finish all admin-helps you must handle them in the next round or refer the person to the forums.
+- If there are open tickets at the end of the round, you should consider inspecting logs or watching the replay to get further information to complete this Ahelp.

 ### Taking Action within a round
 - IC and OOC punishments are separate.
 That a player has suffered IC consequences (anything that is over when the round restarts) should have no bearing on OOC punishments (bans and notes) if the player has broken rules.